toggysmith/Circle-Dodger/README.md

 This is a fun little top-down shooter I created a while ago that I've been updating every so often.

 You move around using the WASD keys and have to shoot enemies before they hit you.
-However, there is an added challenge: you can't just move anyway because you are constantly running out of oxygen and need to keep picking up oxygen tanks which randomly spawn.
+However, there is an added challenge: you can't just move anywhere because you are constantly running out of oxygen and need to keep picking up oxygen tanks which randomly spawn.

 ## Gallery